Do you know someone else who could benefit from selling their handmade items on Amazon that

 When filling out this More Details edit screen on a Parent listing, your information may overlay the same fields on your Child items associated with this Parent listing.

 8: This Amazon handmade Offer edit page shows a Parent listing with a blank SKU number.
 When you first create a Parent listing, this field is available for the seller to enter a Parent listing SKU.
 If you do not enter a Parent listing SKU, the system will automatically assign one.
-Once you save this Parent listing you will no longer see this SKU entry field but the Parent listing SKU name will display under the Parent listing number in the Manage Inventory screen.
+Once you save this Parent listing you will no longer see this SKU entry field when in the Parent listing edit screen even though an SKU has been saved for that Parent listing.
+The Parent listing SKU number will display under the Parent listing number in the Manage Inventory screen.

 The other fields on this Offer edit page are the same as before.